Sailing

 Highland Lakes Sunfish Fleet #23 with the International Sunfish Class www.sunfishclass.org

-Owners appreciate the lightweight hull, which easily travels on the top of a car.
-The ultra-durable construction ensures years of maintenance-free enjoyment.
-Sailing trips are a breeze, just load the Sunfish on your car and go!
+Owners value the lightweight hull, which can be easily transported on the roof of a car.
+Its ultra-durable construction offers years of low-maintenance enjoyment.
+Whether heading to a race or a casual outing, taking your Sunfish along is simple - just load it up and go!

 11-or-12-Sunfish-768x512